keithrbennett/wordpress_config_parser/README.md

 value = reader.db_xyz
 ```

-calling has_key? with string or symbol is recommended, and is very fast,
-since the found value will be cached.
-For example:
+You can also call has_key? (with either string or symbol) to see if it's there
+before trying to get it.
+This function is very fast, and pulls the value into
+the cache if it wasn't already there, so the subsequent access to get the
+actual value is very fast.

 It is highly recommended to use Shellwords.escape on any values found
 in the config file before passing those values to a command line.